lucia990/ADM_GROUP-30_HW_4/README.md

 The fourth Homework for the ADM course.

-Members : Gizem Goker, Lucia , Nasim Sadeghi Khanshir
+Members : Gizem Goker, Lucia Dicunta, Nasim Sadeghi Khanshir